We picked the right time of year to move to Central Oregon!

 We retrieved a few things from our boat but left most of it intact for the next set of wanderers to inhabit and pour their hearts into.
 We’d had five amazing years at The Boat Ranch and it was bittersweet to leave it behind.

 As for why we decided to leave, Oregon is simply too far of a drive for regular jaunts down to Baja.
-But, we hope to come back every couple of years so Gemma can grow to love it as much as we do.
-(Now that we’re in the Pacific Northwest, Canada will have to satisfy our cross-border cravings, but it’s not quite the same as being in a place where the language, culture, and food are so different.)
+But, we hope to come back once every few years so Gemma can grow to love it as much as we do.

 After saying our goodbyes in Baja, and having spent a blissful and relaxing week in paraíso, we returned to reality: an empty house that no longer felt like home, full of nails and screws in the walls, covered in dust bunnies, and in need of last-minute maintenance before our final walk-through.